 Under this type of policy, drivers who operate their personal vehicles or vehicles owned by their employer are protected from being subject to auto liability lawsuits.
 Although hired and non-owned auto insurance covers auto liability coverage for drivers, it does not cover damage to the vehicle.

 Were you wrongfully denied a claim by your insurance company after a car accident?
 Do you believe the insurance company undercut the value of the claim?
 If so, it’s time to speak with the experienced Huntsville insurance disputes attorneys at Martin & Helms.
 Call our office at 256-539-1990 or complete the contact form on our website to schedule a consultation.
-We have offices in Decatur and Huntsville to serve clients throughout the Tennessee Valley region and North Alabama.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.

 Choosing the right personal injury attorney is an important step in building a better future.
 You deserve a lawyer who works one-on-one with you, and who can develop a plan for you to move forward.
 When you choose Martin & Helms, you get Clay Martin and Tara Helms: experienced, compassionate counselors who put your best interests first.
 We invite you to read more about us.